JC Tech: Are You Ready to go Self Hosted?

 1. Are you feeling constrained and unable to customise your blog as you want to?

 This was a big one for me, in that I felt very constrained on wordpress.com as you can only use the themes in the wordpress store, and you cannot upload and customise your own.
 If you are at the point where you are getting sick of not having your blog look the specific way you want with your current platform then it is probably time to go self hosted.
+If you are looking to customise your site, you can use WordPress themes as inspiration for your own website, click here if you want to see more themes.

 2. Do you want to advertise on your blog?